Updated: September 7, 2023

-The Federal Trade Commission has jurisdiction over Crayon’s compliance with the Privacy Shield.
+The Federal Trade Commission has jurisdiction over Crayon’s compliance with the Data Privacy Framework.

-While Crayon is a Privacy Shield participant, Crayon does not rely on Privacy Shield in order to lawfully transfer data from non-US locations into the US.
+While Crayon is a Data Privacy Framework participant, Crayon does not rely on Data Privacy Framework in order to lawfully transfer data from non-US locations into the US.

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal information for our legitimate interests.
 We do not use your personal information for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.